shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/api-onboarding-process.md

 ---
-title: API Onboarding Process
+title: Digital Platform API - API Onboarding Process
 description: Integrate with APIs by following the instructions in the API onboarding process. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# API onboarding process
+# Digital Platform API - API onboarding process

 Customers who plan to integrate with Xandr APIs need to complete the following steps in our API onboarding process.